 Each Future London Leader has been paired with a mentor from across the London Regeneration network.
 These mentors provide invaluable experience and insights from their own career throughout the programme.

 Deputy Mayor for Housing, Land and Property, Greater London Authority

-Richard is responsible for overseeing the Mayor’s statutory housing powers, including £3 billion of investment and around 600 hectares of land, following the transfer of functions and assets from the London Homes and Communities Agency and the London Development Agency to the GLA.
-He also has strategic oversight of the land of the GLA Group and the Mayor’s statutory housing strategy.
+Richard is responsible for overseeing the Mayor’s statutory housing powers.
+This includes the Mayor’s statutory housing strategy, £3 billion of investment and around 600 hectares of land, including the regeneration of London’s Royal Docks, following the transfer of functions and assets from the London Homes and Communities Agency and the London Development Agency to the GLA.

 Richard is a Young Ambassador for the Samaritans and Fellow of the Royal Society for Arts.
-He is a non executive director of the Chartered Institute of Housing, and chairs the Homes for London board.
+He is a trustee of the Chartered Institute of Housing, and chairs the Homes for London board.

 Programme Manager, Woodberry Down, LB Hackney